 Cuttings are obtained by dividing the trunk of mature plants into slender sections around 30 cm (1 ft) long and 5 cm (2 in) in diameter.
 These are then dipped in a fungicide bath and the rooting end in a rooting hormone before being planted in a free-draining potting mix, where they usually strike roots within two to three months.

-Performs best on organically rich, well-drained loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.5 to 7.5 and on sites with full to partial sun exposure.
+Performs best on organically rich, fast-draining loam, sandy-loam and loamy-sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.5 to 7.5 and on sites with full to partial sun exposure.

 Well-tended plants start bearing fruit when about one year old and then continuously thereafter for two years, after which they become unproductive and die, though they may be used before then for propagating cuttings.

 Yields are better than that of papaya and intensive cultivation has yielded up to 100,000 kgs to the hectare, with 40,000 to 60,000 kgs per hectare (35,680 to 53,500 lbs per acre) more usual.
 It has been grown commercially with varying degrees of success in Ecuador, Australia, New Zealand, France, Spain, Italy, California and Israel.

-It is recorded as having escaped cultivation and as naturalised on the Galapagos Islands, but there does not appear to be any record of it anywhere as a weed.
+Babaco is recorded as having escaped cultivation and as naturalised on the Galapagos Islands, but there does not appear to be any record of it anywhere as a weed.
 And because the plant does not produce seed, it is unlikely to develop into a problem weed or invasive species.